 No-code development platforms (NCDPs) aim to give power to individuals to realize their software ideas, regardless of technical skill and know-how.
-To do that, these platforms utilize familiar functions such as drag-and-drop, filters, data queries, widgets and application programming interfaces (APIs), to create software without the need to write a single line of code.
+To do that, these platforms use familiar functions such as drag-and-drop, filters, data queries, widgets, and application programming interfaces (APIs) to create software without the need to write a single line of code.
 NCDPs have so far disrupted business applications, mobile applications, and websites.

 The NDCP industry is dominated by workflow automation, business application and web application and e-commerce segments, attracting most funding with more startups being in early and growth stages.
 Notably, the workflow automation and business application segments had slightly higher composition of early and growth stage startups compared to the web application and e-commerce segment.